-The NHS Eat Well Guide sets out to define different types of foods we should be eating and in what proportions.
-These include some simple rules to follow like getting a minimum of five fruit and veg a day, including whole-grains and choosing more fish, poultry, beans and pulses and less red meat while opting for low-fat, low-sugar dairy foods.
-But that's not the whole story - how much should you be eating and is there a best time to eat protein, carbs or fats?
+The Eatwell Guide defines different types of foods we should be eating and in what proportions.
+These include some simple rules to follow like getting a minimum of five fruit and veg a day, including wholegrains and choosing more fish, poultry, beans and pulses, less red meat and opting for lower fat, lower sugar dairy foods.
+But that's not the whole story.
+How much should you be eating and is there an ideal time to eat protein, carbs or fats?
 Read on for our guide to healthy eating around the clock.

-Nutritional needs vary depending on your sex, size, age and activity levels so use this chart as a general guide only.
-The chart shows the Reference Intakes (RI) or daily amounts recommended for an average person to achieve a healthy, balanced diet for maintaining rather than losing or gaining weight.
+Nutritional needs vary depending on sex, size, age and activity levels so use this chart as a general guide only.
+The chart shows the Reference Intakes (RI) or daily amounts recommended for an average, moderately active adult to achieve a healthy, balanced diet for maintaining rather than losing or gaining weight.

 The RIs for fat, saturates, sugars and salt are all maximum amounts, while those for carbs and protein are figures you should aim to meet each day.
 There is no RI for fibre, although health experts suggest we have 30g a day.

 Numbers and figures are all very well but how does this relate to you?
-Personalise your portions with our handy guide to finding the right serving size:
+Keeping the Eatwell Guide in mind, you can personalise your portion sizes with our handy guide.

 Kick-start your metabolism by including protein at breakfast, choose from eggs, salmon, lean ham or dairy.
 We burn more calories digesting protein rather than carbs so, by making your breakfast a protein one, you'll be revving up your metabolism and because protein keeps you fuller for longer, you'll eat fewer calories the rest of the day.

-Whatever you do don't skip breakfast as this sets your blood sugar off on a roller coaster, which means you'll end up choosing the wrong foods later in the day.
+Whatever you do, don't skip breakfast as this sets your blood sugar off on a roller-coaster that means you'll end up choosing the wrong foods later in the day.
 Remember breakfast makes an important contribution towards your daily intake and it plays a key role in maintaining a healthy weight.

 Make lunch a mix of lean protein and starchy carbs.
 Carb-rich foods supply energy and without them you're more likely to suffer that classic mid-afternoon slump.
-The key is to choose carbs that produce a steady rise in blood sugar, which means passing on the sugary 'white' foods and going for high fibre whole-grains which help you manage those afternoon munchies.
+The key is to choose carbs that produce a steady rise in blood sugar, which means passing on the sugary 'white' foods and going for high-fibre wholegrains that help you manage those afternoon munchies.

-Opt for an open rye-bread sandwich topped with salmon, chicken or low-fat dairy as well as plenty of salad or choose whole-grain toast topped with baked beans.
+Opt for an open rye-bread sandwich topped with salmon, chicken or lower fat dairy as well as plenty of salad, or choose wholegrain toast topped with baked beans.

 Protein and carb lunch recipes: